 - Have taken said classes from a provider approved by the Florida Department of Insurance, and

 - Have taken the required correspondence course on insurance and bonds.

 After completing all the above requirements, the person will be required to obtain employment with a licensed bail bond agent or insurance company who will then submit an affidavit attesting to the person’s integrity and moral character along with the application for a temporary bail bond license.
 The temporary bail bond license is valid for as long as 18 months, during which time the person must work at least 30 hours per week for 52 weeks prior to taking a final exam and obtaining a full bail bondsman license.

 Recommendations of Attorneys by Bail Bondsmen

 Bail bondsmen are not supposed to recommend specific attorneys.
 But people are only human, and many bail bondsmen will recommend a favored attorney.
 Those recommendations are not necessarily based on attorney quality.
-The only reason a bond agent might recommend a certain attorney is because they probably get return business.
+The only reason a bond agent might recommend a certain attorney is that they probably get return business.
 You should select your attorney based on a personal consultation – not based on what a bondsman tells you.